Courses in Key Stage 4

 (Ofsted, October 2013).

-There are a number of subjects that the government requires all students to study, such as English, Mathematics, Science, Physical Education and Religious Education.
-Most students will also study French and either History or Geography.
-Students at Key Stage 4 are also encouraged to attend a one hour Physical Education Enrichment sessions every Wednesday during staff training sessions.
-There are a number of activities to choose from, with specialist coaching available.
+There are a number of core subjects that the government requires all students to study, such as English, Mathematics, Science, Physical Education and Religious Education.
+Students also study French and either History or Geography.

 The EBacc is not a qualification in itself.
 It is a wrap-around award that recognises students’ achievements across a core of selected subjects.
-Students would be expected to attain between grades A* to C in English, Mathematics, Science, a Modern Foreign Language and either History or Geography.
+Students would be expected to attain between grades 9 to 5 in English, Mathematics, Science, a Modern Foreign Language and either History or Geography.

-The EBacc is highly regarded by universities, other higher education institutions and employers.
+The EBacc is highly regarded by colleges, sixth form, universities, other higher education institutions and employers.
 Therefore, this award would be advantageous to students who are intent on further study for an Undergraduate Degree or equivalent.

-Should you have any queries or require further information about any aspect of our curriculum or pathways, please contact me at school.
+Should you have any queries or require further information about any aspect of our curriculum, please contact Miss S Khalid – Assistant Headteacher Curriculum and Standards.

 Click the link below to see the full brochure of courses: